ZuhebNadeem/React-Course/Section 11 (NY) - useEffect & useCallBack/Notater.md

   A function that contains the code you want to run as the effect.
   An optional array of dependencies (dependencies are variables or values that, when changed, will trigger the effect to run).
 If you don’t want the product to depend on anything, you can pass an empty array ([]).

-Not All Side Effects Need useEffect + useEffect Not Needed: Another Example: (Les mer på dette)
+Not All Side Effects Need useEffect + useEffect Not Needed: Another Example

 - Fetching the user's location, and store data in the browser's storage is not directly related to rendering this JSX code.
 - Not every side effect needs useEffect like localStorage example.